 - The poverty line is calculated every 5 years.
 According to the recent estimation based on inflation, the threshold income should be more than Rs.
 962 a month for urban areas and Rs 768 a month in rural areas i.e., above Rs.
 32 a day in an urban area and above Rs.
 26 a day in a rural area.

 Poverty Alleviation in India- Five Year Plans

-Eleven Five Year Plans were launched with an aim to eradicate poverty from India.
+Eleven Five Year Plans were launched to eradicate poverty from India.
 The list of these Five Year Plans that started in the year 1951 is given below: